 Sometimes, only a sweet or salty treat will do.
-When you or your child craves one of these often unhealthy items, substitute a more nutritious version.
-These healthy snack ideas will help.
+When you or your child craves one of these often unhealthy items, substitute a more nutritious version, like one of these healthy snack ideas.

 Healthy Snack Ideas for Salty or Starchy Cravings

-If you swap baked items for fried and choose whole grains, you'll still get a savory crunch, but with less fat and more fiber.
+If you swap baked items for fried and choose whole grains, your snack will still offer a savory crunch, but with less fat and more fiber.
 More fiber also means more filling, so you don't need to eat as much.
-Look for whole-grain, low-salt, and/or baked versions of these favorites; then pair with protein, fruit, or vegetables for a healthy, well-rounded snack.
+Look for whole-grain, low-salt, and/or baked versions of these favorites; then pair with protein, fruit, or vegetables for a healthy, well-rounded and satisfying snack.

 - Crackers (read a review of a rice cracker fortified with nuts)